hphelion/documentation/cloudos/install.beforeyouinstall.md

 ## Set Up the VM Guest

-The Admin Node can only be installed on a virtual machine.
-Here are general guidelines for creating a virtual machine in an existing or a new hypervisor infrastructure:
+You can only install the Admin Node on a virtual machine.
+Here are general guidelines for creating a virtual machine in an existing or new hypervisor infrastructure:

 1. Configure the hypervisor host's network.
 The host must provide connectivity to the Virtual Machine guest on an isolated private network to all the bare-metal nodes' port eth0.
 And, the guest must also have connectivity to a routable network for Internet access.